 On the positive side, consumer sentiment remained high and households’ real income rose due to lower energy prices.
 The Committee expects inflation to remain near its recent low, but gradually rise toward 2% over the medium term as the labour market improves further and the transitory effects of declines in energy and import prices dissipate.
 At this stage, the first interest rate hike since 2006 is expected in September 2015.

 Employment gains have been more muted in recent months, driven by bad weather, however, the unemployment rate has still fallen and is 5.4% at the end of April 2015.

 2. UK and Europe

-In the UK, the Bank of England (BoE) left policy unchanged when it announced its decision on 8 October 2015, as expected.
-The Bank Rate was unchanged at 0.5% and the stock of asset purchases remained at £375bn.
+The Bank of England again left policy unchanged at its 9 April 2015 meeting.
+The Bank Rate was unchanged at 0.5% and the stock of asset purchases remained at £375 billion.

-The Bank of Japan’s (BoJ) policy board convened on 30 October 2015 and left its Qualitative and Quantitative Easing (QQE) program at an annual increase of ¥80trillion to its monetary base in an 8 to 1 vote, contrary to some expectations.
+In Japan, the Bank of Japan’s policy board convened on 21 January 2015 and left its qualitative and quantitative easing program at an annual increase of ¥80 trillion to its monetary base.

 Meanwhile in China, quarter four 2014 GDP data showed a growth of 1.5% in the three months to 31 December 2014 and 7.3% over the 12 months to December 2014 and continues to indicate a controlled slowdown of growth.
 The ongoing property downturn is being offset by an improvement in the services sector, particularly financial services.

 The Reserve Bank of Australia left the official cash rate on hold at 2.25% on 7 April 2015, however, they cut interest rates to a record low of 2% on 5 May, driven by a weaker growth and inflation outlook.